nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 This system is used to bind public keys to their respective key owners (known as public key identification) while allowing verification of the validity of the key.
 PKIs rely on the use of digital certificates, which are digitally signed data structures that bind public keys to the identities of the certificate owner, as well as related information, such as validity periods.

-Digital certificates are typically digitally signed by a third-party certification authority (CA).
+A third-party certification authority (CA) typically digitally signs digital certificates.

 Larger organizations, such as Microsoft, can act as their own CA and issue certificates to their customers and the public, as individual users can also generate certificates as long as they have the appropriate software tools.